 RepairPal has identified the most common problems for 17 Chrysler models based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 2.4L 4 cylinder (non-turbo)

 Software updates to the Powertrain Control Module (PCM) are available that can improve shift quality for rough up and/or down shifts.
 On higher mileage vehicles, other problems may cause shifting issues.
 Diagnoses may be required to isolate the cause.
 Anytime major transmission repairs are made the PCM software should be checked and updated as necessary.

-Spark plug tube seals fail, causing the tubes to fill with engine oil and the engine to misfire.
+The spark plug tube seals may fail, causing the tubes to fill with engine oil and the engine to misfire.
 As a result, the engine may run poorly and fuel economy can suffer.